 #4 Graves Memorial Library – Barbara Bush didn’t just promote literacy as her 1st lady platform.
 She read avidly, to herself, her children and grandchildren and to local Kennebunkport kids.
 She appeared and volunteered at Graves, as a “celebratory guest reader”.
 I first met Mrs. Bush here, in the upstairs Children’s Reading Room.
 Imagine my surprise, walking in to story hour with my two kids in tow, ages 3 and 4, to find our First Lady seated with a book in her lap ready to entertain my daughter and son, along with a handful of other fortunate children.
 We moms were a bit star-struck, but we behaved ourselves (with grace and dignity – emulating her) for the sake of the children.
 Our kids just thought having the former First Lady reading to them was “normal” and no big deal!

 #5 The Nonantum – for various fundraisers.
 The Bush family are not just generous with their civic service and political commitment, they are also very philanthropic.
 Mrs. Bush would often appear at local fundraisers held at The Nonantum Resort.
-She always rocked that gorgeous white hair, and watching pearls.
-On evening, she arrived to see us all in black tie attire, she commented with a laugh, “those darn protocol people don’t always get it right.”
-I think everyone found her pants suit and pearls to be perfectly suited, and I told her so, she laughed.
+She always rocked that gorgeous white hair, matching pearls, and often comfy Keds.
+One evening, she arrived to see us all in black tie attire, she commented with a laugh, “those darn protocol people don’t always get it right.”
+I think everyone found her pant suit and pearls to be perfectly suited, and I told her so, she laughed.
 She always looked stylish, classic, not overdone, just right!

 #8 Ganny’s Garden on the River Green in front of Captain Lord Mansion is a serene and beautiful setting, with Barbara’s trademark sneakers and sun hat, and her favorite book “Pride and Prejudice” cast in bronze.
 Surrounded by 17 trees, one for each grandchild, and their initials engraved in stone– it’s a heartwarming tribute to her love of family – they call her Ganny.
 This garden was dedicated to Barbara Bush in 2011, thanks to the Kennebunkport Conservation Trust.